Author's Note: I posted this story a few years ago under my old pen name, but later deleted it. Now I'm posting it again.

 Albus Dumbledore's first mistake was to dismiss the possibility that a young muggleborn witch like Lily Potter could know more about magic than he did.
 As he surveyed the disaster at Godric's Hollow the old wizard theorized that Lily had sacrificed her life to save her son Harry from Voldemort.
 While this answer was partly correct, it was far from being the whole truth.

 For not only did Lily use her death to power the ancient blood charm, she also used Voldemort's own magic against him.
-When the Dark Lord attacked young Harry with the Killing Curse he opened a connection to this arcane piece of blood magic, and ended up supplying the power which destroyed his body.
+When the Dark Lord attacked young Harry with the Killing Curse he opened a connection to this arcane piece of blood magic, and ended up supplying the power that destroyed his body.
 The Lily's plan was a work of pure genius, but her former Headmaster was too arrogant to admit that he didn't understand all its complexities.

 Secure in his ignorance, Dumbledore began to plot.
 He was perfectly aware of how corrupt the Ministry of Magic was, since he had been a part of it for decades.
-With the death of his parents Harry's closest relatives were the dreaded Black Family, thanks to fact Dorea Black had married the boy's grandfather Charlus Potter.
+With the death of his parents Harry's closest relatives were the dreaded Black Family, thanks to fact that Dorea Black had married the boy's grandfather Charlus Potter.
 Bellatrix Lestrange was going to end up in Azkaban along with that traitor Sirius Black, so they both could be safely ignored.

 That left the other two sisters, Andromeda Tonks and Narcissa Malfoy.
 Since they were both purebloods they had the strongest legal case for claiming guardianship of Harry, but any political fight between them was sure to end with a victory for Lucius Malfoy's wife.
 Dumbledore had proof that Lucius was a Death Eater, but he also knew the clever snake would buy his way out of Azkaban.
 The Malfoys would love to rehabilitate their public image by raising Harry as their second son, and that scenario could only end in disaster.
 The boy had to be ready if Voldemort returned—the prophecy demanded it.